sanger-cellular-informatics/Targeton-Designer/README.md

 deactivate
 ```

-After creating the virtual environment, you need to install python packages from `requirements.txt` using the following commands:
+After creating the virtual environment, you need to install the python packages from `requirements.txt` using the following commands:

 ```
 pip install -U pip wheel setuptools